rakshithaelango/Linkedin_Profile_Analytics_Dashboard_PowerBi/README.md

            * TOTAL CONNECTIONS: Total Connections = COUNT(Connections[First Name])

+* STEP 6: Created the Dashboard By using different visual.

+           * CARDS: Created the cards to show Total companies, connections, messages received, sent and invitation sent.
+           * FLITERS : Created the fliters to show DATE and Companies.
+           * DONUT CHART: Clearly to see invitation received and sent.
+           * STACKED BAR CHART: To see Connection by companies and positions.
+           * AREA CHART: To see Connection by month name and Quater.

-This all the following steps to perform INKEDIN PROFILE ANALYTICS DASHBOARD  PowerBi dashboard.
+This all the following steps to perform LINKEDIN PROFILE ANALYTICS By using PowerBi dashboard.

-DAX MEASURES: